APape95/Datasets-and-DataFrames/README.md

-# Dataset Analysis
+## Dataset Analysis :mag:

-This repository contains the code and notebooks for analyzing a dataset using Python.
+This repository contains code and notebooks for analyzing a dataset using Python.
 The primary goal is to perform various tasks outlined in the notebook `DatasetsTask.ipynb`.

-## Tasks Completed:
+## Tasks Completed

-1. **Code Implementation:**
+### Code Implementation:

-    - Developed Python code to perform the tasks described in the following statements:
+The Python code developed performs the tasks described in the following statements:

 a.
 Select the 'Limit' and 'Rating' columns of the first five observations.

 b.
 Select the first five observations with 4 cards.

 c.
-Sort the observations by 'Education'.
-Show users with a higher education value first.
+Sort the observations by 'Education' with users having a higher education value displayed first.

-## Instructions:
+## Instructions

-1. **File Structure:**
+### File Structure:

 - The main notebook for the task is `DatasetsTask.ipynb`.
 - All related files and datasets are stored within this repository.

-2. **Saving Your Work:**
+### Saving Your Work:

-    - Make sure to save your notebook with any changes made during analysis.
+- Ensure to save your notebook with any changes made during analysis.
 - Save the notebook to your task folder for submission.

-3. **Submission:**
+### Submission:

 - Please ensure all tasks are completed and the notebook is saved before submitting.
 - Verify that the notebook runs without errors before submission.

-## Additional Resources:
+## Additional Resources

-- For further information on the dataset and the tasks, please refer to the file `13-007 Datasets and DataFrames.pdf`.
+For further information on the dataset and the tasks, please refer to the file `13-007 Datasets and DataFrames.pdf`.

 Thank you for reviewing!
 If you have any questions or concerns, feel free to reach out.
+## 🛠 Skills
+- Data analysis with Python
+- Python programming
+- Data manipulation with Pandas
+- Data sorting and filtering
+- File management and organization
+- Documentation and instructions writing